Use to find companies where this pattern is active.

 Required Observations

-Operating Cash Flow To Sales
+Operating Cash Flow to Sales

-Free cash flow as a share of operating cash flow, benchmarked against industry peers.
+Free cash flow is a larger share of operating cash flow than for most companies in the industry.